 When you choose not to mate your Female Labrador

-If you wish not to mate your female labrador, you should provide proper care to your lab to avoid things that are messy during its heat cycle.
+If you wish not to mate your female Labrador, you should provide proper care to your Lab to avoid things that are messy during its heat cycle.
+There are things you could do when you choose not to mate your female dog.

 Protection from Male dogs